-- South Africa has demonstrated that the extension of social protection to persons with disabilities is feasible and affordable for middleincome countries. - Social grants for people with disabilities go beyond compensation for extra daily living costs caused by long-term ill health or a disability.
-They provide an income replacement for those unable to engage in paid work and compensate for the loss of income for those that have a partial loss of their earning due to their disability. - It is essential to have political will and commitment of the government, particularly to increase public expenditures on social protection.
-Today, South Africa redistributes roughly 3.5 per cent of its GDP through social assistance programmes.
+- South Africa has demonstrated that the extension of social protection to persons with disabilities is feasible and affordable for middle-income countries. - Social grants for people with disabilities go beyond compensation for extra daily living costs caused by long-term ill health or disability.
+They provide an income replacement for those unable to engage in paid work and compensate for the loss of income for those who have a partial loss of earnings due to their disability. - It is essential to have political will and from the commitment government, particularly to increase public expenditures on social protection.
+Today, South Africa redistributes roughly 3.5 per cent of its GDP through social assistance programmes. - The creation of a specialized management institution, namely the South African Social Security Agency (SASSA), made delivery of grants transparent and independent from political considerations and the payment channels made it easier to reach people in difficult situations and remote areas.

-1 People with chronic illnesses benefit from the Disability Grant but this is not legislated.
+1 People with chronic illnesses benefit from the Disability Grant, but this is not legislated.